 What Is Isometric Projection?

-Isometric projection is a method for visually representing three-dimensional objects in two dimensions in technical and engineering drawings.
+Isometric projection, which answers the question of what is isometric view, is a method for visually representing three-dimensional objects in two dimensions in technical and engineering drawings.

 It is an axonometric projection in which the three coordinate axes appear equally foreshortened and the angle between any two of them is 120 degrees.

 Pictorial projections are utilized for presenting ideas that might be easily understood by persons, even without technical knowledge and training of multi-view drawing.

 The Pictorial drawing shows several faces of an object in one view, approximately as it appears on the eye.

 Principle of Isometric Projections

 It’s a pictorial orthographic projection, or isometric projection in engineering drawing, of an object where a transparent cube containing the object is tilted before one of those solid diagonals of the cube becomes perpendicular to the vertical plane along with the three axes are equally inclined to this vertical plane.

 The isometric projection of a cube in steps is shown in the below figure-1.
 Here ABCDEFGH is the isometric projection of the cube.